Maryland Communities United

 Opt Out of CookiesIssues we work on include...

-Incarceration & AddictionAs people targeted by the War on Drugs, our communities have been routinely over-policed, under-protected and short of the kinds of investments that reduce crime.
-Our struggles have always included consideration for those who use or have used drugs and who have been criminalized and marginalized
+Incarceration & AddictionAs people targeted by the War on Drugs, our communities have been routinely over-policed, under-protected and short of the kinds of investments that reduce crime and build real public safety.
+Our struggles have always included those who use or have used drugs and those who have been criminalized and marginalized

 Education & Parent EngagementIt takes a village to raise a child.
-Our parents, community members, and students in our community schools work together to advocate for long-term, equitable investment in the proven community school model.
-Our organizing in schools builds parent power by through relationships that are the bedrock of transparency between parents, teachers and school administrations.
+Our parents, community members, and students work together to advocate for long-term, equitable investment in functioning community schools.
+We organize in and around schools by building rich relationships between all the stakeholders.

-COVID Response and Medicare4AllAs COVID-19 ran through our communities, Communities United responded with mutual aid and connecting community members to the resources they needed: food, vaccination appointments, tools and skills to help them and their families bridge the Digital Divide.
+COVID Response and Medicare4AllAs COVID-19 ran through our communities, Communities United responded by supporting mutual aid efforts and connecting community members to both one another and the resources they needed: food, vaccination appointments, tools and skills to help them and their families bridge the Digital Divide.

 Trauma & ResilencyOur communities grapple with loss everyday.
-In our member led support group, neighbors come together to support each other, share resources, and face trauma head first to build resilient neighborhoods and schools.
+In our member led support group, neighbors come together to support each other, share resources.They face trauma together, building networks of resilient support in our neighborhoods and schools.

 HousingInadequate and unsafe housing conditions negatively affect everyone.
-We organize residents in public housing and rental housing to demand safe, affordable, healthy homes.
+We organize residents in public housing, rental housing and legacy housing to demand safe, affordable, healthy homes.
 We also organize all residents who are face forced relocation and gentrification-based displacement.

 YouthFor three years we worked with youth both during the summer and after-school during the school year.
 In the summer of 2019 our Youth Organizing Leadership Academy (YOLA) provided education to Youthworks students and other city youth to get a real taste of organizing.
 After 5 weeks of paid training, several youth were promoted into our organizing practicum to hit the streets with our organizing team.
 These young leaders continue to raise their voices to demand what is right in Baltimore City, the state of Maryland, and the entire country.